scala/docs.scala-lang/_tour/pattern-matching.md

 println(showNotification(someSms))  // prints You got an SMS from 12345!
 Message: Are you there?

-println(showNotification(someVoiceRecording))  // you received a Voice Recording from Tom!
+println(showNotification(someVoiceRecording))  // prints You received a Voice Recording from Tom!
 Click the link to hear it: voicerecording.org/id/123
 ```
 The function `showNotification` takes as a parameter the abstract type `Notification` and matches on the type of `Notification` (i.e. it figures out whether it's an `Email`, `SMS`, or `VoiceRecording`).
 In the `case Email(sender, title, _)` the fields `sender` and `title` are used in the return value but the `body` field is ignored with `_`.